Universal Robust Regression via Maximum Mean Discrepancy: Theoretical analysis

 while, in the non-contaminated case where $D_n = D_n^0$,

-In words, when computed from the uncontaminated dataset $D_n^0$ the estimator $\hat{\theta}_n$ is consistent for estimating $\theta_0$ (with respect to the MMD distance) and, provided that $\epsilon$ is small, an $\epsilon$-adversarial contamination of the sample will have only a negligible impact on the estimated parameter value.
-Similar consequences can be derived from the inequality in probability given in \eqref{eq:tthm:fixed1:p}.
+In words, when computed from the uncontaminated dataset $D_n^0$ the estimator $\hat{\theta}_n$ is consistent for estimating $\theta_0$, with respect to the MMD distance, and, provided that $\epsilon$ is small, an $\epsilon$-adversarial contamination of the sample will have only a negligible impact on the estimated parameter value.
+Similar conclusions can be derived from the inequality in probability given in \eqref{eq:tthm:fixed1:p}.

 Lemma~\ref{thm:fixed1} implies the convergence of $\hat{\theta}_n$ with respect to the MMD distance.
-However, under additional assumptions, it is possible to relate this form of convergence to the convergence with respect to a more usual criterion.
+However, under additional assumptions, it is possible to relate this form of convergence to the convergence in the sense of the Euclidean distance $\|\cdot\|$ to the true parameter, or the pseudo-true parameter.